How to Be Immune to Peer Pressure

 3. CONNECT WITH LIKE-MINDED PEOPLE

-If you don't know anyone else who is on this diet and lifestyle and it feels "lonely" at times, please know that there are lots of other people out there who are following this diet and lifestyle and who are online and eager to connect with like-minded people and share any advice that would be helpful to you.
+If you don't know anyone else who is on this diet and lifestyle and it feels "lonely" at times, keep in mind that there are countless other people out there who are also following this diet and lifestyle and who are eager to connect with like-minded people online.

-I made this website to help promote this diet and lifestyle, and I get e-mails and "friend requests" from like-minded people all over the world now because they found it, and I've even got to meet some of these people in real life.
+I made this website to help promote this diet and lifestyle, and I now get e-mails and friend requests from like-minded people all over the world just because they found my website and wanted to connect with me.
+(And I've even got to meet some of these people in real life.)